Saturday of Week 13 of Ordinary Time – First Reading

 Commentary on Amos 9:11-15

-And “I…will rebuild it as in the days of old”, that is, as it was in the glorious days of David and Solomon.
-Then they will conquer the “remnant of Edom”, what is left of Israel’s bitter enemy, and “all the nations that bear my name”.
+That is, it will be as it was in the glorious days of David and Solomon.
+Then they will conquer the “remnant of Edom”, what is left of Israel’s bitter enemy, and “all the nations who are called by my name”.
 This will be the extent of the rule of Yahweh’s anointed future King, recalling the many nations surrounding Israel over which David reigned.
-Somewhere in the future, the ruins of Israel will be rebuilt and unfinished battles over enemies will be completed and former subjects will once again come under the rule of David’s house.
+Somewhere in the future, the ruins of Israel will be rebuilt, unfinished battles over enemies will be completed and former subjects will once again come under the rule of David’s house.
 It will be a time of prosperity and abundance.

-“Yes, days are coming.”
 After all the forecasts of destruction, hardship and death, Amos’ final words picture a glorious prosperity like a new Eden, when the seasons will run together so that sowing and reaping are without interval, and there will be a continuous supply of fresh produce, and the hills will run with an abundance of wine, so unlike the times of suffering and invasion.
 God’s people will return to their own lands from which they will never again be taken.

 There is no time scale given for this.
 It is really a statement of hope and confidence in God’s caring for his people and a call for them to behave in a way that shows they truly belong to him.
-It is a prophecy which was fulfilled but in a very different way by the coming of Jesus, David’s descendant as King and Lord, whose kingdom will never end.
+It is a prophecy which was fulfilled – but in a very different way – by the coming of Jesus, David’s descendant as King and Lord, whose Kingdom will never end.

 Whatever the circumstances of our lives, we too, look forward to a time of a never-ending happiness when we are totally united with the God for whom we were made.
 Our hearts are restless until they can find rest in Him.